Recognizing Signs of Elder Abuse

-It often takes someone to step in from outside an abusive environment to put an end to the ordeal.
-Signs of elder abuse can be quite subtle, however, and they are not always easy to identify.
-In addition, something that might appear to be a sign of abusive may not be once all the facts are known.
+It often takes someone from outside an abusive environment stepping in to put an end to the ordeal.
+However, signs of elder abuse can be quite subtle and may not always easy to identify from a distance… or even when close to the situation.
+On the other hand, something that may seem to be a sign of abusive may not be so once all the facts are known.
 As unappealing as it can be to get involved in such a difficult situation, suspected instances of elder abuse should not be ignored.

 If you think you know an older person who may be in an abusive situation, do not hesitate to step in and get involved.
 You may regret it if you don’t at least ask a few questions.
 If there seems to be no immediate risk to the person’s health or life, try speaking with the older individual privately if he or she is lucid and able to communicate.
 Let the person know you are bothered by what you have witnessed and would like to help.

-Unkempt appearance.
+- Unkempt appearance.
 Someone experiencing mistreatment in later life may show uncharacteristic signs of poor hygiene and personal care.
-An older person who was always conscious of maintaining a presentable appearance may begin appearing disheveled, often wearing dirty clothes and/or having unwashed hair.
+An older person who was always conscious of maintaining a presentable appearance may begin appearing disheveled, perhaps wearing dirty clothes and/or having unwashed hair.